Secrets Management #

 - We have a daily GitHub job that checks if any secret will expire within the next month.

-bin/check_new_secrets.shscript that will do the check and tell you if any secrets has been added. - The evidence that we ran check for new secrets are recorded in the secrets-updated flow.
+bin/check_new_secrets.shscript that will do the check and tell you if any secrets have been added. - The evidence that we ran the check for new secrets is recorded in the secrets-updated flow.

 - We have a daily GitHub job that checks if it is more than three months since last time we checked for new secrets.